-With that in mind, where is the best place to open a free savings account?
-Read on for a few ideas.
+So, where is the best place to open a free savings account?

 Local or Online?

 You can find fee-free savings accounts at a variety of places, including online banks and brick-and-mortar institutions.
-If you want to do your business in person, a brick-and-mortar bank is the way to go.
-Even if you want to bank online, you may need an account at a traditional bank or credit union to get your online account opened.
+If you prefer to have banking in person, a brick-and-mortar bank is your best choice.

-Small institutions are your best bet when it comes to low-cost brick-and-mortar savings accounts.
-Larger banks might offer free accounts as well, but they’re a bit harder to find and qualify for (you might need to keep a minimum account balance or set up automatic deposits to the account in order to avoid fees).
+Small institutions are your best bet when it comes to brick-and-mortar savings accounts.
+Big banks might offer free accounts, but they’re harder to find and to get qualifying accounts.
+You might need to keep a substantial account balance or set up automatic deposits to the account to avoid fees.
 If you’re having trouble finding what you need, look for local banks and credit unions that are not national brands.

-Need some ideas for an online savings account with no fees?
+The accounts listed below will give you an idea of available no-fee, online savings account.
 Try the accounts below.
-There is no minimum to open these accounts, there are no monthly maintenance fees, and you can open an account entirely online.
+There is no minimum to use these accounts, there are no monthly maintenance fees, and you can open an account entirely online.

-Capital One 360: Capital One 360 is the new face of ING Direct (a pioneer in the world of free online savings accounts).
-They’ve got the horsepower to do what you need, and rates are competitive.
+Capital One 360: Capital One 360 is a well-established bank and the successor of ING Direct (a pioneer in the world of free online savings accounts).
+With competitive rates and a variety of account types, Capital One 360 Performance Savings makes it easy to earn interest and dodge fees.
 Note that you need a “linked” brick-and-mortar checking account to open a savings account with Capital One 360.

-Ally Bank: Ally bank is another online bank that’s been at it for a while.
-Ally is unique because you don’t need a brick-and-mortar account to get an account opened; you can just set up a standalone Ally account and fund it with deposits, direct deposit, or wire transfers.
+Ally Bank: Ally Bank is another online bank that’s been at it for a while.
+Ally is unique because you don’t need a brick-and-mortar account to open an account.
+You can just set up a standalone Ally account and fund it with check deposits, electronic transfers, and deposits, mobile deposit, or wire transfers.

-Business accounts: if you run a business, it's wise to separate your business and personal accounts.
-You may need to open a business checking account to get a savings account for your business, but you'll need checking anyway (and some checking accounts pay interest—possibly eliminating the need for a savings account).
-Several options include US Bank "Silver" and Capital One "Spark," but you should also check out local credit unions and community banks.
+Business accounts: If you run a business, it's wise to separate your business and personal accounts.
+You may need to open a business checking account to get a no-fee business saving account, but checking anyway.
+Also, some checking accounts pay interest—possibly eliminating the need for a savings account altogether.
+Several options for free business checking accounts include US Bank "Silver" and Capital One "Spark," but it’s also worth contacting local credit unions and community banks.

-As you decide where to open an account, be sure to think about which account features are important to you, and make sure those services are part of the free savings account (or at least make sure any fees are manageable).
-A few questions to get you started are:
+As you decide where to open an account, think about which account features are most important, and verify that those services are part of the free savings account.
+A few questions to research include:

 - Are fee-free ATMs available in your area?